-Non-executive Director, Chairman of the Remuneration & Audit Committee, age 48
+Independent Non-executive Director, age 47

-Alexander Regenbogen has over 17 years of experience in the Romanian real estate and finance industries.
-Since 2007 he has worked as an independent consultant & project manager in various fields: management of several residential projects, corporate finance advisory, investment support services.
-In 2012 he received a mandate from DS-Apex Holdings LTD (one of Israel's leading capital markets investment houses) to examine the opportunity to incorporate in Romania a financial institution with full licenses and activities in the fields of asset management, mutual funds distribution, stock exchange brokerage, and investment banking.
-Between 2000-2006, he served in various top executive positions at Eurom Bank (current Bank Leumi Romania), including President of the Executive Committee.
-Mr. Regenbogen is a former member of the Institute of Certified Public Accountants in Israel and holds a MBA from ESLSCA Business School in Paris and a BA degree in Accounting and Economics from Tel Aviv University.
+Alexander Regenbogen has over 19 years of experience in the Romanian real estate and finance industries.
+Since 2007, he has worked as an independent consultant & project manager in various fields: management of several residential projects, corporate finance advisory and investment support services.
+Main clients: real estate and financial institutions listed on Tel Aviv Stock Exchange and Warsaw Stock Exchange.
+In 2012 he received a mandate from DS-Apex Holdings LTD (one of Israel's leading capital markets investment houses) to incorporate in Romania a financial institution with full licenses and activities in the fields of asset management, mutual funds distribution, stock exchange brokerage, and investment banking.
+Between 2000 - 2006, he served in various top executive positions at Eurom Bank (current Bank Leumi Romania), including President of the Executive Committee.
+Mr. Regenbogen is a member of the Institute of Certified Public Accountants in Israel, and holds a MBA from ESLSCA Business School in Paris and a BA degree in Accounting and Economics from Tel Aviv University.